FAIR PAY IN FINLAND

 In recent years, the Finnish women’s national football team has also fought in vain for their pay to be adjusted to that of the men’s premier league – the women demanded that they get the same per match day.
 So far, their efforts have been unsuccessful: according to the decision of the relevant committees, the pay differences did not contravene the Equality Act.

 NOKIA: “The cost of inaction would be far higher”

-In contrast to sport, numerous companies in Finland have long since closed the pay gap: for example, the mobile phone giant Nokia – as one of just a few companies – has analysed and adjusted the pay structures of 103,000 employees around the world.
-This included both men and women, although in 9 out of 10 cases, adjustments affected the salaries of women.
-In order to ensure that no new instances of unequal treatment arise, in future all salaries will be checked annually.
+In contrast to sport, numerous companies in Finland have long since closed the pay gap: for example, the mobile phone giant Nokia – as one of just a few companies – has analyzed and adjusted the pay structures of 103,000 employees around the world.
+This included both men and women, although, in 9 out of 10 cases, adjustments affected the salaries of women.
+In order to ensure that no new instances of unequal treatment arise, in the future, all salaries will be checked annually.

 In order to eliminate discrimination in the future, when setting salaries at Nokia only the job description and job requirements are decisive factors and not previous salaries or employees’ desired salaries.

-Nokia’s CEO Rajeev Suri admits that the analysis and equalisation of the gaps found has been expensive.
-Suri also emphasises, however, how much more it would cost companies if nothing were done: “The cost of inaction would be far higher.
+Nokia’s CEO Rajeev Suri admits that the analysis and equalization of the gaps found has been expensive.
+Suri also emphasizes, however, how much more it would cost companies if nothing were done: “The cost of inaction would be far higher.
 It would harm our ability to attract and retain great people and to bring the diverse perspectives needed to ensure the success of our business.”

-This example too shows that it is not so much programmes or laws that are needed, but little more than entrepreneurial insight: equality is a business case – and by no means just women’s business.
-Consequently, in Finland a man holds responsibility for this: the Finnish Minister for Equality is called Thomas Blomqvist.
+This example too shows that it is not so many programs or laws that are needed, but little more than entrepreneurial insight: equality is a business case – and by no means just women’s business.
+Consequently, in Finland, a man holds responsibility for this: the Finnish Minister for Equality is called Thomas Blomqvist.

 FPI - What we do